National Sexual Violence Resource Center: Structure

 NSVRC staff are guided and assisted by a national Advisory Council committed to ending sexual violence.
 Council members serve a three-year term during which time they participate in quarterly conference calls, annual meetings, committee work, and provide consultation on a variety of topics as needed.

 Fundraising

 NSVRC offers two donation streams: one that directly supports their work, and another that supports sexual assault victims impacted by disasters.
 Donations to NSVRC support their work to create resources on sexual violence prevention, help facilitate technical assistance requests from coalitions, advocates, and others interested in understanding and eliminating sexual violence, and support efforts to prevent child sexual abuse.

 The Relief Fund for Sexual Assault Victims aids sexual assault victim and advocacy programs impacted by disasters.
 All donations go directly to victims and programs.

 Affiliates

-Pennsylvania Coalition Against Rape
+Pennsylvania Coalition to Advance Respect

-The Pennsylvania Coalition Against Rape (PCAR) is the oldest anti-rape coalition in the United States, working to eliminate all forms of sexual violence and advocating for the rights and needs of victims.
+The Pennsylvania Coalition to Advance Respect (PCAR) is the oldest anti-rape coalition in the United States, working to eliminate all forms of sexual violence and advocating for the rights and needs of victims.
 Founded in 1975, PCAR works with a statewide network of 51 rape crisis centers serving all 67 counties to provide services to survivors of sexual violence.